ibrahimatay/Design-Patterns/README.md

+# Design Patterns For Humans
 Examples of design patterns in C# are presented in a way that is easy for humans to understand and implement.
 These examples provide a practical and intuitive guide to the use of design patterns in C#, helping developers improve their skills and create more effective and maintainable software.

-# Design Patterns For Humans
+****Note***: Continuous improvements and bug fixes are made within the repository to produce better solutions.*

 ![image](/docs/images/desing-pattern-relationships.jpeg)